-Whether the Internet is responsible for the increase in cases is debatable.
-Some attribute the rise instead to carelessness by businesses in handling personally identifiable information, and by credit issuers that grant credit without proper checks.
-In 2001, the FTC found that less than 1% of identity theft cases are linked to the Internet (Computerworld, February 12, 2001, p.
-7).
 Several laws already exist regarding identity theft (P.L.
 105-318, P.L.
 106-433, and P.L.
-106-578).
+106-578), but Congress continues to assess ways to reduce the incidence of identity theft and help victims.
 A number of bills were introduced in the 107th Congress.
 One, S. 1742 (Cantwell), was reported, amended (no written report), from the Senate Judiciary Committee on May 21 and passed the Senate November 14.
-There was no further action, however.
+There was no further action.
 S. 848 (Feinstein) was reported, amended (no written report), from the Senate Judiciary Committee on May 16, 2002, and referred to the Senate Finance Committee, which held a hearing on July 11.
 A new bill, S. 3100, was introduced by Senator Feinstein on October 10, 2002, and placed on the Senate calendar.
 There was no further action.
 Senator Feinstein also introduced S. 2541, which would have created a separate crime of aggravated identity theft, and provided for additional penalties for certain crimes involving identity theft.
 The bill was reported from the Senate Judiciary Committee (no written report) on November 14, 2002, but there was no further action.
-Other related 107th Congress bills, on which there was no action, were: H.R.
-91, H.R.
-220, H.R.
-1478, H.R.
-2036/S. 1014, H.R.
-3053/S. 1399, and H.R.
-5424.
-Table 2 includes brief synopses of these bills.